huangyz0918/termax/README.md

 ![](doc/plugin.gif)

-You can also easily uninstall the plugin by
+You can also easily uninstall the plugin by:

 ```bash
 t uninstall -n <plugin>